Enartia/mpi-xml-signatures/README.md

 ## Running the tests

-Navigatre to tests folder and run dotnet test for each project.
+Navigate to tests folder and run dotnet test for each project.

 ## Authors